-A report from The Economic Times on New Year’s said that Mahindra may announce the buyer of a chunk of its stake in SsangYong Motor within a few days.
-The company would sign a term sheet for sale, although that document wouldn’t mark the conclusion of a deal as per Dr. Pawan Goenka, MD & CEO, Mahindra & Mahindra.
-USA-based HAAH Automotive is likely to be the buyer.
-In an update to that development, a company spokesperson now says that “the potential investor, largest creditor and SsangYong are still in dialogue.”
+A report from The Economic Times on the first of last month said that Mahindra could announce the buyer of a chunk of its stake in SsangYong Motor within a few days.
+The company would sign a term sheet for sale, although that document wouldn’t mark the conclusion of a deal as per Dr. Pawan Goenka, MD & CEO, Mahindra & Mahindra, the report added.
+USA-based HAAH Automotive was expected to be the buyer.
+A few days later, a company spokesperson said that “the potential investor, largest creditor and SsangYong are still in dialogue.”

-According to the report, Mahindra will reduce its stake in SsangYong to 30% or lower with the upcoming deal.
-Last month, after failing to repay loans of approximately KRW 60 billion or INR 408 crore by the deadline (14 December 2020) to lenders, SsangYong filed for court receivership with the Seoul Bankruptcy Court.
+Mahindra intends to reduce its stake in SsangYong to 30% or lower with the deal, it was said.
+In December 2020, after failing to repay loans of approximately KRW 60 billion or INR 408 crore by the deadline (14 December 2020) to lenders, SsangYong filed for court receivership with the Seoul Bankruptcy Court.
 It has until 28 February 2021 to free itself of the crisis, and on failing to do so, the bankruptcy court would take over its management.
-So, Mahindra will likely seal the deal quickly.

-Last month, The Economic Times had reported that Mahindra had faced setbacks in concluding the stake sale and the revival of its South Korean company Ssangyong.
+In November 2020, The Economic Times had reported that Mahindra faced setbacks in concluding the stake sale and the revival of its South Korean company SsangYong.
 The company was desperately seeking funds to stay afloat, and it was unclear how it would manage in the interim for the working capital.

-ET‘s sources had said that regulatory hurdles and valuation issues were hobbling the change of control at Ssangyong, while valuation issues and financial terms primarily had stopped Mahindra and HAAH from making a deal.
-Though Mahindra was not able to agree to certain financial terms with HAAH, a source had told the newspaper in early November that negotiations are ongoing and that progress is being made.
+ET‘s sources had said that regulatory hurdles and valuation issues were hobbling the change of control at SsangYong, while valuation issues and financial terms primarily had stopped Mahindra and HAAH Automotive from making a deal.
+Though Mahindra was not able to agree to certain financial terms with HAAH Automotive, a source had told the newspaper in early November that negotiations are ongoing and that progress is being made.
 The person added that the deal is likely to see some kind of conclusion by December.